zoltancsaszi/liferay-docs/develop/new-articles/Chapter-2-Overview.markdown

 Most importantly, JSF establishes standards which are designed to be leveraged by tools to provide a developer experience which is accessible to a wide variety of developer types, ranging from corporate developers to systems programmers.
-A “corporate developer” is characterized as an individual who is proficient in writing procedural code and business logic, but is not necessarily skilled in object-oriented programming.
-A “systems programmer” understands object-oriented fundamentals, including abstraction and designing for re-use.
+A "corporate developer" is characterized as an individual who is proficient in writing procedural code and business logic, but is not necessarily skilled in object-oriented programming.
+A "systems programmer" understands object-oriented fundamentals, including abstraction and designing for re-use.
 A corporate developer typically relies on tools for development, while a system programmer may define his or her tool as a text editor for writing code.
 Therefore, JSF is